risgk/digital-synth-pra32-u/README.md

     - Add JSON files for PRA32-U CTRL;
     - Add the function of writing the parameters to Program #8-15 and the flash
         - **NOTE**: To avoid noise, the data will not be written to the flash if I2S_DAC_MUTE_OFF_PIN is not defined
+    - Enable Serial MIDI to be used at the same time as USB MIDI
     - Use core 0 for main processing;
     - Use Serial2 for DEBUG_PRINT;
     - Raspberry Pi Pico/RP2040 core version 3.6.3 is recommended